DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-09-25-application-sharing-content-changes.md

 If the opt-in rate declines, but the application rate remains the same or increases then I don’t think there’s a problem with having more content on the opt-in screen – fewer informed opt-ins are better than more disengaged opt-ins.

-We have taken the nudge email to candidates who have been application sharing for some time, not received an invite to apply and not drafted or submitted any applications themselves forwards at the moment.
+We have not taken the nudge email to candidates who have been application sharing for some time, not received an invite to apply and not drafted or submitted any applications themselves forwards at the moment.

 We think this would be a good targeted intervention for candidates who are potentially waiting for be invited rather than applying themselves, however we need to understand more about the reasons people stop applying for courses, the other email nudges that are sent and when before we can take this forward.